 1 Duffel bag (90l - that's too large but the only one I have) 1 Day backpack (35l - with waist belt)

-2 top Baselayers (short sleeves) 1 top Baselayer (long sleeves) 1 pair of Arm warmers (great to convert short to long sleeves) 1 bottom Baselayer (long) 5 Underpants 2 Trekking shirts 2-3 non-cotton T-shirts 1 (favourite) T-Shirt 2 pairs of Trekkingsocks 2 pairs of (thin) socks 1 pair of Sneakersocks 1 Trekking trousers (ziplegs) 1 Fleecejacket (or thin Downjacket) 1 Jogging/Pyjama bottoms (to sleep in / for the mornings) 1 Boardershort (to double up for swimming and hot days) 1 Beanie (you may want a hat with a brim) 1 Bandana 1 pair of Gloves 1 Sun glasses (prescription), lens wipes 1 Sun glasses (plain) 1 pair of Sandals (for evenings and for showers)
+2 top Baselayers (short sleeves) 1 top Baselayer (long sleeves) 1 pair of Arm warmers (great to convert short to long sleeves) 1 bottom Baselayer (long) 5 Underpants 2 Trekking shirts 2-3 non-cotton T-shirts 1 (favourite) T-Shirt 2 pairs of Trekkingsocks 2 pairs of (thin) socks 1 pair of Sneakersocks 1 Trekking trousers (ziplegs) 1 Fleecejacket (or thin Downjacket) 1 Jogging/Pyjama bottoms (to sleep in / for the mornings) 1 Boardershort (to double up for swimming and hot days) 1 Beanie (you may want a hat with a brim) 1 Bandana 1 pair of Gloves 1 Sun glasses (prescription), lens wipes 1 Sun glasses (plain) 1 extra glasses case (for days when you were contacts) 1 pair of Sandals (for evenings and for showers)

-Toothbrush Toothpaste Floss Razor (electric&wet) (maybe I "man up" and let it grow) Small shampoo/body wash Hand sanitiser Moisturiser Washing liquid Toiletpaper Tissues (wet) wipes Sunscreen (high SPF) + Lip protection Deodorant Earplugs contact lenses (15 x 1-day) Q-tips
+Toothbrush Toothpaste Floss Razor & foam Small shampoo/body wash Moisturiser Washing liquid Anti-histamin Toiletpaper Tissues (wet) wipes Sunscreen (high SPF) + Lip protection Deodorant more earplugs contact lenses (15 x 1-day) Q-tips

 First aid pack:

-Anti-histamin Plaster (Bloodstopping) Dressing and bandages Latex gloves Emergency blanket (nail) Scissors Saline solution Antiseptic spray or wipes Isotonic powder / Electrolyte Nappy cream / Bepanthen Aspirin Safety pins 1000 Blisterplasters Water treatment tablets Vitamintablets Deeeeeeeet Duct tape
+Plaster (Bloodstopping) Dressing and bandages Latex gloves Emergency blanket (nail) Scissors Saline solution Antiseptic spray or wipes Isotonic powder / Electrolyte Nappy cream / Bepanthen Aspirin / Ibuprofen Safety pins 1000 Blisterplasters Water treatment tablets Vitamintablets Deeeeeeeet Duct tape

 If this was 1995 this would have probably been it but (unfortunately) it is 2016 and therefore there are a lot of electronics to be packed.
 Electricity (from what I hear) is not that reliable and often provided by solar or waterpower so I try to conserve as much as I can and bring “my own” by bringing a large powerpack and fully loaded spare batteries.
 I also want to set myself a challenge and “go offline” for all of the trek, I will still take my phone for emergencies and to use as an alarm but let’s see if I can live without Internet for three weeks.